Friday, September 22, 2023

 TV ANNOUNCER:

 Well, goodbye, Brian.
 I don’t actually think we’ll hear from you again, but it’s been nice working with you.
 And now, other news: our correspondent revealed a massive fraud at a nursery school on Barnet’s 33 South Street.
-As it seems, a few ounces of ingredients have been shaved off every child’s portion daily, and the accumulated amount of food has been sold back on the market every month.
+It seems that a few ounces of ingredients have been shaved off every child’s portion daily, and the accumulated amount of food is sold back on the market every month.
 Doris Witherspoon is on the street to tell us what exactly is happening and where the money from this filthy illegal deed goes.

 DORIS: